tglasser15/InternshipApp/README.md

                     if (rep.StatusCode == HttpStatusCode.OK)
                     {
                         //bind
-                        //tweetList.ItemsSource is the listbox that tweets will be 							set to as it updates this.Dispatcher.BeginInvoke(() => { tweetList.ItemsSource = ts; });
+                        //tweetList.ItemsSource is the listbox that tweets will be 							//set to as it updates this.Dispatcher.BeginInvoke(() => { tweetList.ItemsSource = ts; });
                         results = ts; //set twitter feeds to holder since ts is a local variable }